osxmidi/LinVst-X/README.md

 (See the Wiki page for a visual guide https://github.com/osxmidi/LinVst/wiki)

-Decide on what version to run, either the embedded window version or the standalone window version (the embedded version would probably be the default choice)

-Copy all of the lin-vst-server files (files with lin-vst-server in their names) from the version that was chosen to /usr/bin (either the embedded or standalone version folder)
+Copy all of the lin-vst-serverxxxx files (files with lin-vst-server in their names) in the embedded folder to /usr/bin.

+Install the vst's.

+The vst's will probably be installed by default to a Wine folder, something like ~/.wine/drive_c/Program Files/Steinberg/VSTPlugins (which is similar to where they are installed on Windows).

-Make a folder and place the windows vst's in it.
+It's also possible with most plugins to make a folder and install the windows vst's into it.

-Start linvstxconvert (in the convert folder) and then select the linvstx.so from the chosen embedded or standalone window version folder.
+Start linvstconvert (in the convert folder) and then select the linvst.so file in the embedded folder.

-Point linvstxconvert to the folder containing the windows vst's and hit the Start (Convert) button.
+Point linvstconvert to the folder containing the windows vst's and hit the Start (Convert) button.

 Start up the linux DAW and point it to scan the folder containing the windows vst's.

+If new vst plugins are added to a folder, then just run linvstconvert again on that folder.

 Binary LinVst-X releases are available at https://github.com/osxmidi/LinVst-X/releases

 ## Common Problems/Possible Fixes

-linvstxconvert will not convert vst dll's in sub folders and so some plugins might not appear after a daw scan, so if that happens then use linvstxconverttree.

-linvstxconverttree will convert vst dll's in all sub folders.

 If window resizing does not work, then after a resize the UI needs to be closed and then reopened for the new window size to take effect.